 The only thing better than videos on LinkedIn is live videos, so much so that businesses who post live videos have reported seven times more reactions and 24 times more comments as compared to pre-filmed videos.

 There are plenty of reasons for businesses to go live, including webinars, fireside chats, interviews, and virtual events.
 Live videos are perfect because they provide instant connection, and it is even better if you actively reply to comments and questions.
 Do not forget to promote your live video using LinkedIn ad specs before hosting a live stream.
+Using Live is one of the best tips included in the list of LinkedIn best practices.

 LinkedIn Best Practices for Job Seekers